pretix/pretix-docs/docs/guides/widget.md

 </noscript>
 ```

 !!!
 Note

+    Some website builders such as Jimdo have trouble with our custom HTML tag.
+    If that is the case, edit the opening and closing tags in the first line of the second code snippet:
+    Replace `<pretix-widget …>` with `<div class="pretix-widget-compat" …>`.
+    Replace `</pretix-widget>` with `</div>`.

 The examples provided in this article all use the base URL `pretix.eu`, the organizer `demo`, and the event `democon`.
 If you want to apply these examples to your own event and website, you need to replace these strings with the ones matching your event.

 The most straightforward way to obtain the right code is using the code generator.
 Navigate to :navpath:Your Event → Settings → Widget:, click the :btn:Generate widget code: button, and copy the code snippets from there.

 ### Embedding multiple widgets on your website